Tropical Fuck Storm

-Tropical Fuck Storm are an Australian rock band from Melbourne, Victoria, formed by Gareth Liddiard and Fiona Kitschin from The Drones.
+Tropical Fuck Storm are an Australian rock band and supergroup from Melbourne, Victoria, formed by Gareth Liddiard and Fiona Kitschin from The Drones.
 Lauren Hammel, from the band High Tension, plays drums, and Erica Dunn, from the bands Mod Con, Harmony, and Palm Springs, plays guitars, keyboards, and other instruments.
 Their sound is characterised by elements of art punk, noise rock and experimental rock.

 Biography

 2016–2018: The Drones hiatus and A Laughing Death in Meatspace

 Looking to reboot creatively, The Drones went on hiatus at the end of their tour supporting Feelin' Kinda Free in December 2016.
 The following year, Drones founder Gareth Liddiard and longtime bandmate Fiona Kitschin started writing material for a new project under the name for the record label they'd coined to self-release the last Drones album.
 They recruited Erica Dunn and Lauren Hammel during the summer of 2017, before embarking on an American tour.
 According to Dunn, "They just rang me up.
 Gareth and Fi were on loudspeaker like excited children.
 The pitch was 'Do you want to play guitar?
 We're just going to do some weird shit.'
 And I was like 'Okay, sure.'
 Then Gareth said 'We might go to America in the next month, are you free?
 And we have to write some songs.'
 Sure I'll clear my schedule.
 Hammer [Lauren Hammel] was a bit different though, because [Gareth] didn't know her and he had to take her to the pub."

 They released a series of 7-inch singles later that autumn while on tour with Band of Horses and King Gizzard & the Lizard Wizard in the US.
 Their debut album, A Laughing Death in Meatspace, dropped in March 2018 and the band signed with Joyful Noise Recordings shortly thereafter.
 "The album title links "meatspace" – as Silicon Valley engineers derogatorily refer to the physical realm – with a neurodegenerative disorder called kuru, once found in the Fore people of Papua New Guinea.
 Men would eat the muscles of the deceased, while women and children ate the brains, thereby inheriting Creutzfeldt-Jakob disease and pot-holing their own grey matter to such an extent that they lost control of their emotions and laughed themselves to death."
 Videos for the songs "You Let My Tyres Down", "Rubber Bullies", "Soft Power" & "The Future of History" were released over 2017 and 2018.